I HAVEN'T TOLD HER YET

 AMARSIAMORSI [Latin composition of the words "amor" (love) and "mors" (death), which differ from one letter to another] is inspired by some events that deeply touched us in these years of work in the Collective.

-The first element is the migrations from sub-Saharan Africa to Italy, which we met through our project ODI, developed with some asylum seekers from Nigeria.
-ODI has created a show and an ethno-anthropological video-documentary, master thesis in Cultural Anthropology by Dr. Sara Casiccia.
-During this experience, we have collected (also) the stories of many immigrants.
-One has struck us in particular: the escape of a Nigerian engineer who had to leave his country because his love put him in danger of death.
-It is the case of almost all African homosexuals, who are trying to live their love publicly.
+The first element is the migrations from sub-Saharan Africa to Italy, which BILOURA met through the project ODI, developed with asylum seekers from Nigeria.
+ODI has created a show and an ethno-anthropological video-documentary.
+During this experience, BILOURA collected stories of many immigrants, when one touched them in particular: the escape of a Nigerian engineer who had to leave his country because his homosexual love put him in danger of death.

 The second element is a book: "I haven’t told my garden yet" by Pia Pera.
 The author, who wrote this book while dying of Amyotrophic Lateral Sclerosi, continually links her disease with the garden, creating a metaphorical image of great beauty.
-That of the garden as a place of balance between life and death, of the necessity of this cycle, of the useful but not indispensable presence of human beings and of peace and beauty that come from the acceptance of this equilibrium.
+That of the garden as a place of balance between life and death, of the necessity of this cycle and of the useful but not indispensable presence of human beings.
 Overall, the book offers the chance to step over the illusions of Western modern life, describing in sublime and simple words what is essential for happiness in the here and now in a beautiful garden, which is available to everyone.